santhoshs2004/Deloitte/README.md

  In Task 2, I authored a formal software development proposal for an internal dashboard solution intended for Daikibo’s machine telemetry monitoring system.
 The document outlines the architecture and delivery plan for a secure, intranet-based dashboard that displays real-time and historical health status of 9 machines across 4 factories.
 The solution includes collapsible and expandable views at both the factory and device level, and integrates with the company’s internal authentication server to support Single Sign-On (SSO) using existing enterprise credentials.
 The proposal clearly defines the project scope, covering key functionalities such as real-time telemetry visualization, authenticated access, responsive UI design, and structured device data handling.
 It also includes a detailed estimate of total development effort (140 man-hours), broken down into design, development, testing, and deployment phases.
 A milestone-based timeline and post-deployment support strategy were also documented, ensuring maintainability and long-term usability.
 This task reflects strong skills in requirements analysis, solution planning, stakeholder communication, and technical documentation — all essential in client-facing software engineering roles.

- task-Software Proposed solution.docx : GO THROUGH THIS FILE FOR MY PROPOSAL
+ ## GO THROUGH THIS FILE FOR MY PROPOSAL

+  task-Software Proposed solution.docx